rstemmer/musicdb/docs/source/usage/scripts.rst

    # Stop all depending processes (befor shutting down the whole operating system)
    musicdb-shutdown.sh

-There are some more scripts in the MusicDB directory that are used for the installation process.
+There are some more scripts in the MusicDB scripts directory that are used for the installation process.
-See the :doc:`/usage/install` documentation to learn about ``install.sh`` and ``musicdb-check.sh``.
+See the :doc:`/usage/install` documentation to learn about ``install.sh`` and ``check.sh``.

 musicdb-boot